mhalcrow/markdown-cv/index.md

 ## Overview

-I have over 20 years of experience in operating systems and security.
+I am Principal Engineer with over 20 years of experience in operating systems and security.
 My most noteable technical accomplishments include <a href="https://www.linuxjournal.com/article/9400">eCryptfs</a>, <a href="https://lwn.net/Articles/639427/">fs-crypt</a>, and <a href="https://lssna18.sched.com/event/FLY6/fs-verity-native-file-based-authenticity-michael-halcrow-google">fs-verity</a>,